jaimetur/PhotoMigrator/README.md

 Or check the [Changelog](https://github.com/jaimetur/PhotoMigrator/blob/main/CHANGELOG.md) to choose any specific release.

 > [!NOTE]
-> The Tool is Multi-Platform and Multi-Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.
+> The Tool is Multi-Platform and Multi-Architecture, and has been designed to be run directly from Windows systems, MacOs or within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.
 >
 > You can also execute the Tool from a Docker container or from sources files for a better compatibility.
 In below sections you can find the execution instructions to run the Tool from the different methods.